loerise/cra-template/README.md

-# A cra template by loerise
+# the cra templates by loerise